‘Ladies Of London’ Stars Confirm No Season 3 Reunion Show

 Unfortunately for fans of Bravo’s Ladies of London, they yet again won’t be watching a reunion show.
-As the season 3 finale episode aired on Tuesday night, some of the show’s stars confirmed that the cast didn’t film a reunion show.
+As the Season 3 finale episode aired on Tuesday night, some of the show’s stars confirmed that the cast didn’t film a reunion show.

-Prior to the airing of the season finale episode, Sophie Stanbury, who had a lesser role on the show on season 2 but was featured as a starring cast member on season 3, shared a photo of herself with one of her sons.
+Prior to the airing of the season finale episode, Sophie Stanbury, who had a lesser role on the show on Season 2 but was featured as a starring cast member on Season 3, shared a photo of herself with one of her sons.
 She admitted that the finale episode was a hard one for her and that she’s glad that she’s through that part of her life.
 On a happier note, she did say that she and her sons are doing great and that she learned many lessons.
 In regards to her co-stars, Sophie also noted that they are all in a good place now.

 Don't forget to tune into the new time of 8pm tonight @bravotv for #ladiesoflondon finale … it's a tough episode for me tonight but thank god we are all in a good place now … many lessons learnt and so glad I'm through that part of my life and I can put it behind me and move on … boys and I are doing great ???????????? #family #love #friendships #trails #tribulations #peace&love #newchapters #newbeginnings ❤????❤????❤????❤????